Who’s responsible?

 Who to contact

-The Early Years Division of the Ministry of Education administers the legislation and is responsible for monitoring and licensing regulated child care.
+The Early Years Division of the Ministry of Education is responsible for licensing and monitoring child care centres and home child care under the Child Care and Early Years Act and regulations.
+Licensed home child care agencies oversee regulated home child care.

 Ontario is unique in Canada in the role played by local municipal or regional governments.